rust-lang/rust/active/0000-new-intrinsics.md

 Additionally, when trans sees a "Rust" extern tagged as an intrinsic it will not emit a function declaration to LLVM bitcode.

+Because intrinsics will be lang items, they can no longer be redeclared arbitrary number of times.
+This will require a small amount of existing library code to be refactored, and all intrinsics to be exposed through public abstractions.

+Currently, "Rust" foreign functions may not be generic; this change will require a special case that allows intrinsics to be generic.

 # Alternatives

-1. Instead of the new `#[intrinsic]` attribute we could make intrinsics lang items.
-This would require either forcing them to be 'singletons' or create a new type of lang item that can be multiply-declared.
+1. Instead of making intrinsics lang items we could create a slightly different mechanism, like an `#[intrinsic]` attribute, that would continue letting intrinsics to be redeclared.

+2. While using lang items to identify intrinsics, intrinsic lang items *could* be allowed to be redeclared.

-2. We could also make "rust-intrinsic" coerce or otherwise be the same as "Rust" externs and normal Rust functions.
+3. We could also make "rust-intrinsic" coerce or otherwise be the same as "Rust" externs and normal Rust functions.

 # Unresolved questions